What Is A Mastopexy?

 Breast uplift surgery often takes between 1.5 and 2.5 hours and is usually done under general anaesthetic.
 Breast uplift surgery normally involves the placement of an incision around the areola and usually a vertical line from the areola down to the breast crease.
 Occasionally an incision is required along the breast crease also.
 Any excess skin or breast tissue is removed and the breast reshaped.
 The skin is then redraped over the new breast and the wounds are then closed with dissolvable stitches.

 You will usually return to the ward within an hour following surgery and you will be encouraged to mobilize.
 You will usually not have drains in place and you will be able to eat, drink and mobilize as soon as the anaesthetic wears off.
 You will feel swollen and have discomfort that will usually require analgesia.
 You should wear a support bra and keep this in place day and night for at least 4 weeks.
 You should be able to go home the next day and should keep the wounds dry for the next week.
 You should arrange for someone to pick you up following surgery and have some support at home on discharge.
 You will be reviewed in clinic and the wounds checked at a week.
 You should avoid any strenuous exercise in the first week and should continue to wear a support bra for 4-6 weeks after surgery.
 You will be able to resume light exercises after a week and normal exercise by 2-3 weeks.
 You should begin massage to the scar once healed.
-The pictures (1-4) shows a lady who underwent a mastopexy / breast reduction and the appearance at a week and at 6 weeks and at 2 years.
+The pictures (1-4) shows a lady who underwent a mastopexy / breast reduction.
 Brusing and swelling is often apparent through the initial weeks and redness and discharge are not unsusual.
 It can take many months to years for the scars to fade.

 The vast majority of patients are delighted with the procedure although common early complaints include change in sensation, bruising, swelling and there is often a slight difference between the two sides.
 Uncommon early complications include infection, haematoma, delayed healing, seroma formation and thickened scar.
 There are also uncommon risks of general anaesthesia such as respiratory / cardiac compromise and deep vein thrombosis.